Twisting Blades Rogue Endgame Build Guide

 Imbuements

-- Poison Imbuement is our main Imbuement.
+- Poison Imbuement is your main Imbuement.
 Activating it adds an extra Damage over Time effect to your next Twisting Blades casts.
-Therefore, we invest heavily into it and eventually deal almost all of our damage through its Poison applications.
+Therefore, you invest heavily into it and eventually deal almost all of your damage through its Poison applications.

-- While at first we cannot guarantee permanent uptime, later we absolutely can.
-We get extra Imbuement charges from Tempering mods on Pants and Boots.
-Moreover, Preparation also allows us to reset the cooldown.
+- You can get extra Imbuement charges from Tempering mods on Pants and Boots.
+Moreover, Preparation also allows you to reset the cooldown.

 - Until you can fully sustain it, Bursting Venoms can be imprinted to reset its cooldown.